 WordPress has two different platforms, one is WordPress.com and another is WordPress.org.
-Most beginners get confused between WordPress.com and WordPress.org, which in some situations leads them to choose the wrong platform for blogging.
+Most beginners get confused between WordPress.com and WordPress.org, which can lead them to choose the wrong platform for blogging.

 WordPress was launched in 2003 by founders Matt Mullenweg and Mike Little.
 Some may know that the two are different platforms, but they may not know the difference between them.

 This post will help you avoid confusion and give you the most comprehensive comparison of WordPress.com and WordPress.org.
-This article will only provide you a comparison between the two platforms.
-So you can easily choose the right platform for your needs.
+This article will provide you a comparison between the two platforms.
+That way, you can easily choose the right platform for your needs.

 What is WordPress?

 Simply put, WordPress.org helps you create a new website, a more popular CMS website platform you have heard of.
-It is a self-hosted platform that costs nothing, but you will need a webserver to host your website file and domain name.
-Use the “Liquidweb coupon” to host your website at Liquidweb.
-Liquidweb offers you the right choice for hosting your website with a coupon code.
+It is a self-hosted platform that costs nothing.
+However, you will need a web server to host your website file and domain name.
 WordPress.org is open-source software and 100 percent free.

 WordPress.com is free to create your website and you do not have to rely on external hosting or a domain name.
 All you have to do is sign up for a free account and create your website or blog the right way.
 WordPress.com can afford its own custom subdomain through which customers can get a memorable and unique address.

-Let us look at the comparison between the two providers in detail.
+Let us look at the comparison between the two.

 WordPress.org is already known among website developers and all you need is a domain name and a web hosting server.
 It is open-source software and 100% free.
-In the following section, you will find the pros and cons of WordPress.org.
 Since it is self-hosted, you can download and install WordPress on your own server without any restrictions.
 Here you will learn how to start a profitable WordPress blog.

 - It is particularly easy to use.

-- Your website cannot be shut down in any situation as you own your website and your data.
-So, you have full control over your website.
-The website will be shut down by your hosting provider if you do anything illegal.
+- Your website cannot be shut down in any situation, you own your website and your data.
+But, the website will be shut down by your hosting provider if you do anything illegal.

 - It has a plugin directory that has free, paid, and custom plugins that you can add to your website at any time.

-- Customizing your website looks very easy as you can use any free or premium theme for your website.
+- You can use any free or premium theme for your website.

 - You can run your own ads on this platform to generate revenue.
 This allows you to earn revenue without sharing your revenue with the ad brokers.

-- It has a powerful tool called Google Analytics for custom analytics and tracking.
+- Google Analytics tool for custom analytics and tracking.